syncfusion-content/windowsforms-docs/WindowsForms/Radial-Slider/Getting-Started.md

 ---
 layout: post
 title: Getting Started | RadialSlider | WindowsForms | Syncfusion
-description: This section describes how to add a radial slider control to a Windows Forms application
+description: This section describes about how to created and add a radial slider control to a Windows Forms application
 platform: WindowsForms
 control: RadialSlider
 documentation: ug
 ---

-# Getting started
+# Getting started with RadialSlider

 This section briefly describes how to create a new Windows Forms project in Visual Studio and add the **RadialSlider** control with its basic functionalities.